trevor-moon/matlab-style-guide/README.md

 The complete style guide can be found [here][proposed-style-guide].

-> I did not want to bore with all the details upfront :)

 Do you disagree or see problems?
 Maybe questions or recommendations?
 Consider one or more of the following

 - [Contributing](#contributing)